 BATH IN THE 21st CENTURY

 Today Bath continues to thrive on tourism.
 Moreover in 2006 a new spa opened in Bath.
-Today the population of Bath is 84,000.
+In 2020 the population of Bath was 88,000.

 A brief history of Bristol